 Penn School closed its doors in the late 1940s and redirected its efforts to address social injustice.
 1964 was the height of the civil rights movement.
 Dr. Martin Luther King.
 Jr. and his group were going throughout the country holding workshops, meetings, and staff retreats.
 King knew about the Penn Center, and because a lot of people who worked in the movement were from Charleston and South Carolina, they selected the Penn Center as a meeting place.
 It was one of the places where Blacks and whites could meet together in peace and harmony.

 When the Voters Registration Act of 1965 was passed, Penn was very involved in getting people to register to vote.

 An act of Congress made sure the Gullah culture will not be forgotten.
 The Gullah/Geechee National Heritage Act was passed by Congress in 2006.
 It was introduced into the United States Congress by Congressman James E. Clyburn.
-The act covers a National Heritage Area, which stretches from Wilmington, North Carolina, all the way to Jacksonville, Florida, which have been populated by African-American and Gullah/Geechee people for the last 300 years.
+The act covers a National Heritage Area, which stretches from Wilmington, North Carolina all the way to Jacksonville, Florida, which has been populated by African American and Gullah/Geechee people for the last 300 years.